Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: ADIABATIC QUANTUM-COMPUTING SIMULATIONS

-Our time evolution strategy keeps the transverse field constant during evolution using the schedule function defined in Eq.~(\ref{eq:anneal_schedule}) to introduce the penalty Hamiltonian, followed by a second delayed schedule to introduce the harmonic oscillator potential.
-Fig.~\ref{fig:ho_sch_wf}a shows the time-dependent weight $B(s)$ for the three different contributions to the Hamiltonian.
-The total time required for adiabatic evolution can be roughly estimated by considering the dynamics of two stages: 1) transverse Hamiltonian to H2GC Laplacian and 2) H2GC Laplacian to the harmonic oscillator system.
-Given a system of qubits in the ground-state of the Laplacian operator, the evolution time required to turn on the harmonic oscillator potential follows the reasoning from previous sections and is some multiple (\textrm{e.g.} $100\times$) the IR scale, which in this example still holds.
-However, the physics governing the adiabatic evolution to the H2GC Laplacian from the transverse Hamiltonian is dominated by the UV cutoff, and must therefore scale as a function of $1/a$.
+Given a system of qubits in the ground state of the Laplacian operator, the evolution time required to turn on the harmonic oscillator potential follows the reasoning from previous sections and is some multiple (\textrm{e.g.} $100\times$) the IR scale, which in this example still holds.
+However, the physics governing the adiabatic evolution to the H2GC Laplacian from the transverse Hamiltonian is dominated by the UV cutoff, and must therefore scale as a function of $U$.
 This is because the penalty Hamiltonian coefficient needs to be many orders of magnitude above the UV scale to preserve the Laplacian's eigenspectrum.
 As a result, the penalty Hamiltonian significantly ramps up as a function of $s$ and requires a commensurate amount of evolution time.
 In simulations, we set the evolution time of the first stage to equal the penalty Hamiltonian coefficient.
 Applying this logic, the time complexity of adiabatically evolving from the transverse Hamiltonian to the H2GC Laplacian scales exponentially poorly with the number of qubits, since the lattice spacing approaches the continuum exponentially quickly due to the exponential growth of the length of the H2GC code.
-Therefore, the transverse Ising model is not shown to be polynomially equivalent to the Schr\"odinger equation with H2GC.
-Nevertheless, the H2GC Laplacian provides a way to implement the Schr\"odinger equation on near-term adiabatic quantum computers.
+Nevertheless, the H2GC Laplacian provides a way to implement the Schr\"odinger equation on hardware very similar to systems available today, with the additional requirement to retain the contribution of the transverse field throughout the whole evolution.